Christianity in Australia: Church attendance

 While church affiliation as reported in the census identifies the largest denominations, there is no overarching study that shows how active the members are.
 Some smaller studies include the National Church Life Survey which researches weekly church attendance among other items through a survey done in over 7000 congregations in many but not all Christian denominations every Australian Census year and from that estimates figures for those denominations nationally.

 From the survey about 8.8% of the Australian population attended a church in one of the covered denominations in a given week in 2001.

-The Catholic Church represents the highest number of church attenders, with over 50 percent.
-Whilst church attendance is generally decreasing the Catholic Church attendance in Australia is declining at a rate of 13 percent.
-Pentecostal denominations such as Australian Christian Churches (formerly Assemblies of God) and Christian City Churches continue to grow rapidly, growing by over 20 per cent between 1991 and 1996.
-Some Protestant denominations such as the Baptist Union of Australia and the Churches of Christ in Australia grew at a smaller rate, less than 10 per cent, between 1991 and 1996.
+The Catholic Church represents the highest number of church attenders, with over 50%.
+While church attendance is generally decreasing the Catholic Church attendance in Australia is declining at a rate of 13%.
+Pentecostal denominations such as Australian Christian Churches (formerly Assemblies of God) and Christian City Churches continue to grow rapidly, growing by over 20% between 1991 and 1996.
+Some Protestant denominations such as the Baptist Union of Australia and the Churches of Christ in Australia grew at a smaller rate, less than 10%, between 1991 and 1996.
 McCrindle Research has found that Pentecostals grew to a larger denomination (12%) than Anglicans (11%) in 2014.
-Roy Morgan Research has found in a survey of 4840 Australians between October and December 2013 that 52.6% of Australians were Christian, while 37.6% had no religion.
+Roy Morgan Research has found in a survey of 4840 Australians between October and December 2013 that 52.6% of Australians stated they were Christian, while 37.6% had no religion.

-"Bible Belts"

-In Australia, the term "Bible Belt" has been used to refer to areas within individual cities and some regions of states such as Queensland, which have a high concentration of Christians, usually centralised around a megachurch, for example:
+Bible Belts